-As per the date of this 2022 Annual Report an assessment of going concern has been performed.
-Based on all information and analysis available and taking into account the current liquidity position, business outlook, (flexibility in the) investment plan, fuel price sensitivity, availability of funding (KLM can still draw EUR 2.5 billion of the Dutch State support package as per year-end 2022) and the redemption profile, the Board of Managing Directors concludes that there are no triggers that might impair the going concern assumption applicable and as such the going concern assumption is applied.
+As per the date of this 2023 Annual Report an assessment of going concern has been performed.
+Based on all information and analysis available and taking into account the current liquidity position and business outlook the Board of Managing Directors concludes that there are no triggers that might impair the going concern assumption and as such the going concern assumption is applied.

-Sustainability and climate
+Sustainability development and climate